The Argotist Online

-You can read Nick Watson's 1996 editorial for the first issue of The Argotist magazine here.
+You can read Nick Watson's 1996 editorial for the first issue of the magazine here.

-non-mainstream, I mean poetry that is aware of the plasticity of language and
+Ebooks publishes all kinds of poetry but is especially interested in poetry that is aware of the plasticity of language, and

 which places connotation and ambiguity over denotation and precision of meaning.

-This sort of poetry invites interpretation and allows for plurality of meaning
+This sort of poetry invites interpretation and, consequently, results in a plurality of meaning.